wwwaylon/wwwaylon.github.io/google.md

   <img width="450" height="500" src="/assets/img/ecimodel.png">
 </p>

-This diagram illustrates our final model.<sup>[1](#greenwood)</sup> The interesting applied statistics problem here was the application of advanced statistical techniques to ask more sophisticated questions and tell more compelling stories.
+This diagram illustrates our final model.
+The interesting applied statistics problem here was the application of advanced statistical techniques to ask more sophisticated questions and tell more compelling stories.

 Our vision is constrained by how we think about and use data.
 Too often we develop intricate theories about how the world works, which represent a lot of deep thinking about a topic, only to cut them up into smaller chunks that are then crammed into canned statistical procedures that were never designed to address the original question to begin with.
 I am committed to identifying such practices, providing modern demonstrations of their disadvantages, and explaining available alternatives, to discourage their further use.
-We often want to know how (mediation) and when (moderation) predictive relations hold or are strong versus weak or want more flexibility in examining change processes over time.
+This requires strong communcation with stakeholders who often want to know how (mediation) and when (moderation) predictive relations hold or are strong versus weak or want more flexibility in examining change processes over time.

 **For further reading:**